tylerablackham/jwt-pizza/penetrationTests/peerTest.md

 Because of this an attacker could modify the request and change the price and the back-end wouldn't care.
 The back-end should have checked the price itself, especially since it stores the prices in its database.
 The back-end should always be the source of truth because a malicious user cannot modify things like they can for the front-end.

+This project was very enlightening to see all the different ways that an bad actor can access your application.
+What particularly stood out in addition to the items above was the manipulating of JSON objects in addition to forging JWT tokens.

+On your backend, you need to ensure to be sanitizing and checking that each request that comes in has the correct shape, attributes, and that it matches what it is suppose to be.
+Bad actors can grab and transform JSON objects to their liking, and with particularly PUT requests they can change data to give themselves more permissions, which can lead to other attacks in various parts of the application.

+Tokens are also a big focus on attacks.
+Looking online, there are multiple ways that you can change tokens and the data that they store in hopes of tricking the application that is being attacked.
+Having up-to-date protocols on token handling can prevent a myriad of methods used to use tokens to gain access.

+Overall, this was an amazing project that helped us gain better insights into how to better defend our projects while simultaneously giving us awareness to the types of attacks that are prevalent in this age of cybersecurity.